nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 * 2a.
 No person is found.

     * 2a1.
 AddressBook shows a message indicating no person is found.
     * 2a2.
-AddressBook shows the list of persons with similar names
+AddressBook shows the list of persons with similar names.

   Use case ends.